parthrbhatt/pyShortUrl/README.rst

     service = Bitly(<your_bit.ly_login>, <your_bit.ly_api_key>)

-Note that while *goo.gl* allows using its services without an API key, *bit.ly* does not.
-It is mandatory to associate every call to bit.ly with a valid account and an API Key.
+Note that it is mandatory to associate every call to bit.ly with a valid account and an API Key.
 Hence, to use URL shortening with bit.ly you will need to provide an account name and API key.